PatKeenan/emoji-face-tracker/README.md

 <img width="975" alt="image" src="https://github.com/user-attachments/assets/427bcdf4-678d-4764-9bfe-ef14d6fe64e2">

 ### Overview

 Inspired by the always following eyes of the Mona Lisa, this Emoji will watch you walk around the room.
-Coming Soon: The emoji will detect your presence and follow you around the room with it's eyes.
+The emoji will detect your presence and follow you around the room with it's eyes.

 ### Local Development